ucan-wg/delegation/README.md

 }
 ```

-The indended logic is expressible with [Conditions].
+The intended logic is expressible with [Conditions].

 ## 4.5 Conditions